We Deal in Lead A Weird West Gunslinger Adventure Game

 Critical Damage #

-• Certain enemies have special abilities triggered when their target fails a critical damage save
+• Certain enemies’ special abilities trigger when their target fails a critical damage save.

 Ability Score Loss #